Category Archives: German Royals

 • Prince Casimir August of Lippe-Detmold (1777 – 1809), unmarried

 Leopold’s mother died when he was only two years old and his father married two more times.
-His father’s third wife Princess Casimire of Anhalt-Dessau, who was his mother’s sister and therefore his maternal aunt, was important in his childhood but died when Leopold was eleven-year-old.
+His father’s third wife Princess Casimire of Anhalt-Dessau, his mother’s sister and therefore his maternal aunt, was important in his childhood but died when Leopold was eleven-years-old.
 Two years after Casimire’s death, Leopold’s father married for a fourth time to Princess Christine of Solms-Braunfels who survived her stepson Leopold by 21 years.
 Leopold’s father Simon August, Count of Lippe died on May 1, 1782, and fourteen-year-old Leopold succeeded him as Count of Lippe-Detmold.

 Leopold was seen as a difficult child.
 He had difficulty learning, rebelled against his upbringing, and was stubborn.
 Because of this, he was sent to his maternal uncle Leopold III, Duke of Anhalt-Dessau, the brother of his mother Marie Leopoldine and his stepmother and aunt Casimire.
 In 1785, Leopold was sent to the University of Leipzig in the Electorate of Saxony, now in the German state of Saxony.
 However, in both Dessau and Leipzig, the opinion about Leopold was the same: lack of strength of character, lack of interest, lack of concentration, and a tendency to mental disorders.